kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## Logic will get you from A to B. Imagination will take you everywhere. - Albert Einstein
+    ## What do we live for, if it is not to make life less difficult for each other? - George Eliot